 This is a rough estimate for ZNE retrofits and many numbers like the ROI or payback period can be calculated to show the financials of a net zero energy home.
 These calculations will show that even though the cost will be higher than that of a traditional household, a net zero energy home is an investment that is beneficial short-term and long-term.
 The benefits of a ZNE home go beyond the energy cost savings.
 Converting an existing home to net zero energy will increase the value of the home, improve the comfort of your home, and improve the health and safety of the home.
 The thought of making the transition to a net zero energy home can be intimidating but when you are working with the right professionals, it will be a smooth process.
 Ecotelligent Homes has helped several metro-Detroiters convert their home to ZNE, and we would love to help you.
 Some of our clients make the improvements in stages, starting with insulation then moving to heating and cooling a couple of years down the road with plans to implement solar for the final step.
 Other clients are ready to commit to the full project and utilize financing from Michigan Saves to achieve ZNE in one run.
 We have helped convert a 1890s farmhouse, a 1920s colonial, a 1940s mid-century modern home, and even renovated 5,000+ square foot homes to net zero energy.

-Interested in learning more about net zero energy homes?
+Interested in learning more about net zero energy homes, electrification or renewable energy sources?
 Contact Ecotelligent Homes to learn how you can take steps in the right direction to lower or eliminate your monthly energy bills.